 Added to part B: “No two adjacent cards from the deck shall be dealt into the same hand.”
 This forbids manual dealing left-to-right, right-to-left… into four piles (two adjacent cards would be dealt into the end pile on each pass but the last).

-6D3: The wording has been simplified and the Law references changed.
+The wording has been simplified and the Law cross-references updated.
 It now reads:

 The Director may require a new shuffle and a redeal for any reason compatible with the Laws (but see Law 22B and Law 86A).

 Law 7A — Control of Board and Cards — Placement of Board